 The disadvantages of steam baths are:

-- Steam bath can double your heart rate within 10 minutes making it unsuitable for individuals having a heart-related problem.
+- Steam baths can double your heart rate within 10 minutes making them unsuitable for individuals having heart-related problems.

 - Steam bath encourages the spread of germs as a moist and warm environment is a suitable breeding ground for viruses and bacteria.

 - Steam bath dehydrates the body due to the extreme sweating that is experienced during the treatment, so ensure to take adequate water before, during, and after the treatment.

 - Steam baths might cause dizziness or fainting if patients are not carefully monitored.

 The advantages of steam baths are numerous, a few have already been listed under steam bath uses.
 You can check them out.

 Steam Bath for Rooms or Showers is between $1,500 to $3,000.

 The portable personal steam room is between $95 to $400.

 How to Steam The Face.